cmbryan/catechesis/_posts/2023-08-06-orthopraxis-pt1.md

 > *complete your own salvation with fear and trembling, for it is God who is acting in you both to want and to work for approval.* (Philippians 2:12-13)

 This and many other examples should remind us that Orthodox faith is not something that we obtain, but instead a path that we follow.
 The goal is not to have the right answers to theological question, but to win the approval of God through the presence of Christ himself inside us.

-(Colossians 1:27)
+> *This is the mystery which has been hidden down the ages and for generations, but has now been revealed to his saints.
+To them God has been pleased to make known the richness of the glory of this mystery among the nations, which is 'Christ in you, the hope of glory'.* (Colossians 1:26-27)

 [^heidelberg]: 1518 Heidelberg Disputation, Thesis 25. <https://ca.thegospelcoalition.org/article/martin-luther-sola-fide/>